YugabyteDB-Samples/yugabytedb-simple-elixir-app/postgrex/simple_app/README.md

 Next, run the app by following these commands:

-1. Add all the required dependencies:
+1. Navigate to the project's root folder:

     ```shell
+    cd postgrex/simple_app
+    ```

+2. Add all the required dependencies:

+    ```shell
     mix depts.get
     ```

-2. Compile the app and start an iex session:
+3. Compile the app and start an iex session:

     ```shell
     iex -S mix
     ```

-3. Run the app:
+4. Run the app:

     ```shell
     SimpleApp.start
     ```

-Finally, verify that the ouput is as follows:
+Lastly, verify that the ouput is as follows:

 ```output
 >>>> Successfully connected to YugabyteDB!
 PID: #PID<0.221.0>